 One of planar magnetic technology’s “claims to fame” is its ultra-low distortion.
 However, not all planar magnetic drivers are created equal.
 Planar magnetic technology does not automatically guarantee a uniform magnetic force (or flux) across the diaphragm surface, and achieving this is a key way to reduce distortion even further.
 The force acting on the diaphragm is proportional to the amount of magnetic force being produced by the magnets, but the magnetic field is almost never uniform (you can read about our Fluxor™ magnet arrays here).
 How do you solve this problem?

-Our engineers came up with a novel and patented solution: Why not vary the width of the conductor so it’s wider where the magnetic field is stronger and thinner where the magnetic field is weaker?
+Our engineers came up with a novel and patented solution in 2015: Why not vary the width of the conductor so it’s wider where the magnetic field is stronger and thinner where the magnetic field is weaker?
 This would ensure that all parts of the diaphragm experience the same force, resulting in more truly pistonic motion.
 Thus the Uniforce™ voice coil was born.

 Audeze uses “a genetic algorithm-based heuristic optimization technique together with magnetic simulations to optimize trace widths to achieve Uniforce.”
 For those of us who don’t speak Enginese: we use advanced computing techniques to get the most uniform distribution of force possible on the diaphragm.
 This is what allows our headphones to deliver virtually distortion-free listening experiences with the greatest accuracy and detail offered in any headphone in the known universe.